-The purpose of this risk assessment is to evaluate the adequacy of the proposed unit for production of products and usage of raw materials.
-Products have application in dyes industries.
+The purpose of this risk assessment is to evaluate the adequacy of the unit for production of pigment green 7 and usage of raw materials.
+Products have application as raw material in chemical industries and textile Industries for printing and dyeing.
 This risk assessment provides a structured qualitative assessment of the operational environment.
 It addresses sensitivity, threats, vulnerabilities, risks and safeguards.
 The assessment recommends cost-effective safeguards to mitigate threats and associated exploitable vulnerabilities.